 Places to Find Maltese Cats for Sale and Adoption

 Finding one of these Maltese cats may be challenging as these are very rare.
 Thus, potential owners wanting to take home one of these must prepare to go through a little bit of treasure hunting.

 In this section, we will provide you with a list of places where you can get a Maltese cat.
 As always, in-depth research about the breeder is encouraged to ensure that you’re getting a good quality kitten.

 To start your search, here are some places where you can find Maltese cats for sale:

 - Blue Cat Farm – This CFA-registered boutique cattery produces blue cats such as the Chartreux.
 Though they mostly cater to Chartreux, they sometimes have other blue cat breeds available.
 They take pride in producing robust, sweet, and friendly kittens that are suitable for families looking for companion pets or cat shows.

 - Royal Blues Cattery – This Ohio-based cattery offers well-socialized Maltese cats, specifically Russian Blue kittens from European champion bloodlines.
 They are dedicated to producing sweet, healthy, and outgoing kittens that will be your companion for many years to come.

 - Blue Duchess Cats – Blue Duchess Cats sells high-quality British Shorthair cats, including British Blue kittens.
-Kittens are ready for rehoming around 12 weeks old.
-New pet owners will receive a sales contract, pet passport, and a package with samples of the kitten’s food.
+Kittens are ready for rehoming at around 12 weeks old.
+New pet owners will receive a sales contract, a pet passport, and a package with samples of the kitten’s food.